Pawarradhika70/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Data-Analysis-Dashboard Using Power BI
 This project is an interactive HR Analytics Dashboard built using Power BI to analyze employee data, identify attrition trends, and support data-driven HR decisions.
-# Data Set Used
+# Dataset Used
 ## 📂 Dataset
 The dataset used for this project is available here:
 [Download Dataset]